A Tour of the Laboratory

 Since neither the SEM nor myself as the operator would function well in very high ambient temperatures, the laboratory is fitted with air conditioning, which doubles up as a heat pump in cold weather.

-This is the preparation bench, on the left of the lab, where specimens will be dried and, after they have been arranged on stubs, where they will be sputter coated with gold.
+This is the preparation bench, on the left of the lab, where specimens are dried and, after they have been arranged on stubs, where they will be sputter coated with gold.
 Clearly visible in this photograph are:

-The Critical Point Dryer (left) is a pressure vessel surrounded by a water jacket (centre).
-The two gauges register the temperature and pressure of the CO2 in the chamber.
+The Critical Point Dryer (CPD), left, is a pressure vessel surrounded by a water jacket.
+The two gauges register the temperature and pressure of the CO2 used for the drying process.
 The item to the right of the CPD is a recirculator, for circulating hot water through the water jacket.
-The Q150R ES sputter coater (right) is shown in the state for loading stubs on the rotating and tilting holder (“Rota Coata”) at lower left.
+The Q150R ES sputter coater (right) is shown in the state for loading stubs on the rotating and tilting holder (“Rota Coata”).
 In use the glass cylinder (top right) surrounds the Rota Coata, and the gold target assembly (top) rests on the top of the cylinder.
-Both of these items are supplied by Quorum Technologies.
+Both the CPD and sputter coater are supplied by Quorum Technologies.